Ciao, Malta — Hello, Athens

 You can see from a distance how blue the water is:

-Here’s an up close shot.
-I’ve never seen water so incredibly blue!
-When we put our hands in the water, our hands looked blue — intense.
+Here’s a close-up shot.
+I’ve never seen water so incredibly blue.
+When we put our hands in the water, our hands looked blue — pretty amazing.

 After our Blue Grotto cruise, we headed back to our hotel by way of Zurrieq and Valletta before getting dropped off in St. Paul’s Bay.
 We had just enough time to pack up our stuff and head to the airport for our 5:15P flight.
 With the layover, flight time and time change, we ended up in Athens at 12:45A.
 We jumped on the bus (the X95) to Syntagma Square (for a mere 3.40 euro each) at 1:30A and were settled into our hotel at around 2:30A.
 Fortunately for us, our hotel — while not the best location — has free wi-fi, breakfast and fairly comfy rooms.
 Check back tomorrow for pictures from our trip to the Acropolis and the surrounding areas!